 If there is one area where school-based clinicians always feel they can grow, it is in serving culturally and linguistically diverse populations.
 If you work in a school with a large number of Spanish-speaking families, there might be a system in place for supporting their needs, but everyone is acutely aware of how different the process is for the one Chuukese family trying to understand their special education referral.
-Conversely, you might work in an area where there are very few non-English speakers and witness the struggle in recognizing cultural differences among groups that may all happen to speak English (e.g. Native Americans, African Americans, families living in rural settings, those with specific religious backgrounds, etc.).
+Conversely, you might work in an area where there are very few non-English speakers and witness the struggle to recognize cultural differences among groups that may all happen to speak English (e.g., Native Americans, African Americans, families living in rural settings, those with specific religious backgrounds, etc.).

 Model culturally competent behaviors pre-referral

-- Do the research – “oh, that’s a good question and I don’t know much about Hmong, so let me get back to you!”
+- Do the research – “Oh, that’s a good question, and I don’t know much about Hmong, so let me get back to you!”

 - Push back when it’s not a good referral!
 Explain why when you think it is.

 Use appropriate resources, materials, and methods for assessment, and explain your choices during the referral process.

 - Ask good questions, especially of parents and family members.
 It might take time to get and understand the answers, but this will be time well-spent and may be the most important part of your assessment.

 - Explain why (or why not) a particular assessment might be appropriate for the student.
 Look at test reviews and consider alternative forms of assessment.